norachams/Norachams/README.md

 🐱 I also LOVE animals, I have two cats and birds.
 I also really want a monkey haha🙈.

 📬 Please feel free to get in touch with me via email at nchamseddin@gmail.com.
-I would love to chat and for you to learn momre about me!
+I would love to chat and for you to learn more about me!